 Public health officials recommend staying home and away from others if you are sick.
 However, keep in mind that if we see our friends, neighbors or other community members wearing a mask we should not assume that they have been exposed to coronavirus or any other illness.
 In some parts of the world, mask use is customary.
 It’s not appropriate to make assumptions about why someone is wearing a mask or to stigmatize or discriminate against people who choose to wear masks.

 What do I do if I feel sick?

-If you have returned in the past 14 days from travel abroad AND are experiencing fever and respiratory symptoms (such as fever with coughing or difficulty breathing/shortness of breath), the Centers for Disease Control and Prevention (CDC) recommends you seek medical attention, but call your doctor or emergency room before going in and tell them your symptoms.
+Common symptoms of COVID-19 include fever and cough.
+Trouble breathing is a more serious symptom.
+If you are having trouble breathing, the Centers for Disease Control and Prevention (CDC) recommends you seek medical attention, but call your doctor or emergency room before going in and tell them your symptoms.
 If available, put on a face mask before you enter the building.
-Please do not show up at Student Health and Counseling Center or other health facility without calling first.
+Please do not show up at Student Health and Counseling Center or other health facilities without calling first.
 Your provider will need to take special measures to protect other people in the clinic.

-- Students on campus may contact the Student Health and Counseling Center
+- Students may contact the Student Health and Counseling Center.

 - Faculty, other academic personnel and staff should contact their primary care provider.